metabase/metabase/docs/troubleshooting-guide/saml.md

 1. Add a certificate with a private key to your keystore.

+### Checking if SAML is working correctly

+Go to your Metabase login page.
+If SAML is working correctly, you should see [a single button to sign in](/glossary/sso) with your identity provider (IdP).
+Once you're authenticated, you should be automatically redirected to the Metabase home page.

 ## Are you still stuck?

 If you can’t solve your problem using the troubleshooting guides: